-The equation for calculating BMI was developed in the early 1800’s by a Belgian mathematician named Adolphe Quetelet, who was one of the first to statistically analyze variations in human size, proportions, and growth rates.
+The equation for calculating BMI was developed in the early 1800s by a Belgian mathematician named Adolphe Quetelet, one of the first to statistically analyze variations in human size, proportions, and growth rates.

-Known as the Quetelet index, it was popularized as “body mass index” after the publication of a 1972 paper showing a link between BMI and health problems.
+Known as the Quetelet index after its creator, this formula later became known as body mass index after the publication of a 1972 paper showing a link between BMI and health problems.

-A BMI chart is a table or graphic that helps you easily find which weight category you currently belong to.
+A BMI chart is a table or graphic that helps you find which weight category you belong to based on your BMI.